ruancarllo/pirilampo/README.md

 It is advisable to leave the name of the bot in green.
 To do so, enter the server's initial menu, click on its name and go to **Server Settings** and **Roles**.
 You can also reset the bot's job title to something like "Robô".
 Don't forget to click **Save Changes** after that.

+## Discord trusted channels

+Put your trusted Discord channels ids in the [.env](./.env) `DISCORD_TRUSTED_CHANNEL_IDS` variable, separated by commas.
+They an be found in the end of a Discord channel URL, as the last path segment.

 ## OpenAI ChatGPT

 Access the [OpenAI API Keys Center](https://platform.openai.com/account/api-keys) and click the **Create new secret key** button to create the token that you must put in [.env](./.env) as `OPENAI_TOKEN`.